Home Insurance Coverage of Theft From Cars

 Work with the insurance adjuster

-An adjuster may be assigned to your case to assess the claim and determine the compensation.
+An adjuster may contact you to verify details, assess your claim and determine the payout based on your policy limits.

 Always lock your doors